 Sectional garage doors are the most popular, standard doors.
-The door is compromised of horizontal segments that roll up and rest along the ceiling inside the garage.
+The door is compromised of horizontal segments that roll up and rest on the ceiling of the garage.

 Sliding garage doors are great if you need a large opening, these types of doors can be made larger than other doors.
-They rest on roller tracks and can be opened maunually or with a remote.
-But these doors are the least weather proof.
+They rest on roller tracks and can be opened manually or with a remote.
+But these doors are the least weatherproof.

 Garage Door Installation Process

 When you decide to get a new garage door installed, there are a few things you should do beforehand.
 Knowing the size of your garage is very important and will help you to decide what kind of door you want.
 The average size for a garage door is 7-8 ft high and 9-16 ft wide.
 If your garage door is larger than this, it may require you to get a custom door.
 You can get a custom door regardless, but the standard sizes are easily available and more affordable.
 But you also don’t get to customize it the way you want it.
 It is really up to you to decide which way you want to go.
 Now when it comes to installation time, it generally takes half a day for the technicians to install your door.
 But if you ordered a custom door, you might have to wait 6-9 weeks before it is made and ready for you.
 This time can also vary depending on the material you chose.
 Wood doors take longer to create than steel or fiberglass.